-I have been a professor at NDSU since the fall of 1997; I am currently chair of the department.
+I have been a professor at NDSU since the fall of 1997.

 Research: My research path has not been a very straight line, so I will keep the story short.
 I started down a new research and creative activity path in 2007 by working on a documentary about one of Fargo's Lost Boys of Sudan.
 The African Soul, American Heart project took me to Kenya and Sudan in December of 2007, our documentary premiered on Nov.
 9, 2008, and I have written about my experiences a few times, including this essay in the NDSU Magazine, "The Trip of a Lifetime Doesn't Need to Come to an End."
 I have composed a MEmorial for the Lost Boys of Sudan, and worked on a Virtual Peace Garden website and Second Life island, both of which have been mothballed, but not forgotten.
-I am still working on issues related to Sudanese refugees in Fargo, but I have moved on to founding "Sugar Labs at NDSU" and running an afterschool program for students at Madison Elementary that we call "Fargo XO."
+I moved on to founding "Sugar Labs at NDSU" and running an after-school program for students at Madison and Jefferson Elementary Schools that we called "Fargo XO."
 "Responding to the Coding Crisis," written with Chris Lindgren, appeared in 2015; Christ, Matt Warner and I also have a white paper in Rhetoric and the Digital Humanities.